RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 -	[Domestic abuse](#domestic-abuse)

 # *Preface*
-*This document is a rough draft version of an unofficial training guide for listeners about chats involving harm.
+*This document is the final draft version of an unofficial training guide for listeners about chats involving harm.
 It is not a self-help guide for members.*

 *In this draft version there are no page breaks.
 In the final version each section will be on a separate page.
 Readers will mostly have to answer a quiz correctly in order to move to the next page.*